This post was updated 9/15/11.

 ABOUT THE VINEGAR: You can omit or reduce the vinegar, if you prefer.
 Me?
 I like the tangy flavor the vinegar contributes, but that's a personal preference.
 The strength of the vinegar taste will melow if you make and refrigerate the salsa 4-6 hours before serving.
 Overnight is even better.

 Another benefit of the vinegar is that it acts as a preservative.
-If you use the full amount in the recipe, it extends the shelf life of the salsa to up to 2 weeks in the fridge.
+If you use the full amount in the recipe, it extends the shelf life of the salsa to up to 2 (or more) weeks in the fridge.
 Without the vinegar, it should be eaten within a few days.

 Step 7.
 Add the oregano, cumin, salt and pepper.
 (You can use regular oregano; but if you can find it, Mexican oregano is preferred.)
+Crushed red pepper flakes can be added if you want more heat.

 Step 8.
 Now you can mix it.
 Pulse the mixture a few times until it's the chunkiness that you prefer.
 It doesn't take much, so use a light touch.
 I pulsed mine 5-6 times.